dyozie/pivotal-hd-docs/content/getting-started/overview.md

 * **[Multiple Outputs](map-reduce-java/count-businesses-reviews-season.html)**

 ##Source code for the tutorials
-The source code for the tutorials is available [here] (git@github.com:bluespace9214/pivotal-docs.git)
+The source code for the tutorials is available [here](git@github.com:rajdeepd/pivotal-samples.git)